 Pros and Cons of Infinite Time Off

-It should be noted that unlimited PTO doesn’t work for every type of organization.
+You might be interested in jobs that have unlimited PTO, but it should be noted that unlimited PTO doesn’t work for every type of organization.
 Strong leadership and a great team culture must be in place.
 If it isn’t, unlimited paid time off can cause adverse effects such as low employee retention, work burnout, low profitability, and the inability to scale and grow.
 This is because leaders must first establish workflow and project management systems that support organizational values like work-life balance.
 When companies fail to do this, it results in disappointed and discouraged employees, production issues, and other serious problems.
 Before deciding if this policy is right for your organization, learn more about the pros and cons.

 - Productivity levels increase when employees have the tools for a great work-life balance.